StephanMoeller/wilson26/README.md

 # Wilson26
 Wilson26 (work name "speech bubbles") is a **hand wired** 24+2 (12 finger keys and a single thumb key on each side) keyboard.
 It has space for a quite big thumb key to allow for a constant natural hit on the key.
+Magnets are used to hold the top and the bottom together, hosting the core piece in between them.
+Furthermore, I have a metal plate under my desktop mat, making the keyboard stick nicely to the surface and not move around at all.

 ## TODO: Pictures of the keyboard